zincio/apidocs/source/includes/_orders.md

 * Check the email associated with the account and obtain the verification code.
 Then resubmit your order and supply the code as `verification_code` under the [`retailer_credentials`](#retailer-credentials-object) object.
 * Enable Two Factor Authentication on your account and supply the `totp_2fa_key` with every order under the [`retailer_credentials`](#retailer-credentials-object) object.
 * Use [Zinc Managed Accounts](#zinc-managed-accounts) where we manage keeping accounts open and unlocked.
-* Forward all emails from your Amazon account email to <email@quail.zinc.io>.
+* Forward all emails from your Amazon account's email to <email@quail.zinc.io>.
 AutoOrdering will automatically parse the incoming email and fill in the code.
 For instructions on how to forward from a Gmail account, [see this article](https://support.google.com/mail/answer/10957?hl=en).